 What Are Some Advantages and Disadvantages of VoIP?

 Our VoIP services offer features and services that are not available with a traditional phone, or are available but only for an additional fee.
 If you eliminate your traditional phone service complete, you will be able to avoid paying for both a broadband connection and a traditional telephone line.
 VoIP is also extremely flexible- you can take your telephone number anywhere with you, regardless of location; you can also have many locations be able to make inter-company calls without long-distance phone charges!

 If you're considering replacing your traditional telephone service with VoIP, be aware that because of the nature of VoIP and the way it is powered, phone services won't work during a power outage if you don't have a battery backup properly installed.
 MichTel can, however, help you eliminate this problem.

 Does the FCC Regulate VoIP?

-In June 2005 the FCC imposed 911 obligations on providers of interconnected VoIP services that allow users generally to make calls to and receive calls from the regular telephone network.
+The FCC has imposed 911 obligations on providers of interconnected VoIP services that allow users generally to make calls to and receive calls from the regular telephone network.
 You should know, however, that 911 calls using VoIP are handled differently than 911 calls using your regular telephone service.
 Please see the FCC's consumer fact sheet on VoIP and 911 services for complete information on these differences.